christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.4.2 =
+* Fixed: Moved book grid migration to a separate page instead of auto-running on update

 = 3.4.1 =
 * Fixed: AJAX needed for updating... but prevent updating from running more than once